Zdeněk Mlynář

-Zdeněk Mlynář (born Müller; 22 June 1930, Vysoké Mýto – 15 April 1997, Vienna) was secretary of the Central Committee of the Communist Party of Czechoslovakia during the 1968 Prague Spring and an intellectual.
+Zdeněk Mlynář (born Zdeněk Müller; 22 June 1930 – 15 April 1997) was a Czech Communist politician and lawyer.
+He was the secretary of the Central Committee of the Communist Party of Czechoslovakia during the 1968 Prague Spring.
 Mlynář wrote the noteworthy political manifesto Towards a Democratic Political Organization of Society which was released on 5 May 1968, at the height of the Prague Spring.
 He was expelled from the party in 1969 and, having played a key role in establishing Charter 77, forced to emigrate in 1977.

+Life

+Mlynář was born on 22 June 1930 in Vysoké Mýto, Czechoslovakia.
 While in exile in Vienna, he wrote an autobiographical account of the Prague Spring and the Warsaw Pact invasion that put an end to it in August 1968.
-It was published in an English translation called Nightfrost in Prague: The End of Humane Socialism.
+It was published in an English translation called Night Frost in Prague: The End of Humane Socialism.